Bernard Foley: 2015 Rugby World Cup

-2019
+2019 Rugby World Cup

 In the lead up to the Rugby World Cup in September, Foley played a total of 160 minutes of rugby for the Wallabies: eighty minutes against South Africa, eighty minutes against Samoa.
-Although playing impressive rugby against South Africa, Foley did not play again in the 2019 Rugby Championship, Christian Lealiifano being the preferred fly-half.
+Although playing rugby against South Africa, Foley did not play again in the 2019 Rugby Championship, Christian Lealiifano being the preferred fly-half.

 In August, Foley was announced to be in the 31-man Wallabies squad to play at the World Cup.
 Foley's first and only match of the Rugby World Cup came against Wales, in what was touted as the pool decider.
 Foley was replaced just after half-time (45'), replaced by Matt To'omua.
 Australia lost by four points (25–29).
-Foley and teammates alike, specifically the scrum-half, Will Genia, were heavily criticised after the game for their poor performance, contributing to the loss.
+Foley and teammates, specifically the scrum-half, Will Genia, were heavily criticised after the game for their poor performance, contributing to the loss.
 It was Australia's first loss to Wales in a Rugby World Cup since the inaugural World Cup in 1987.
 Foley scored three points at the 2019 Rugby World Cup.